Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 <img src="https://raw.githubusercontent.com/Mentors4EDU/Images/master/fabrivot.png">
 </p>

-Next, you are going to have to
+Next, you are going to have to drill 4 holes in the acrylic case (if you decide to use an acrylic case) to match with the metal frame.
+Please make sure to use an acrylic bit, or  drill slowly.

 ### Step 2